Director: Geoffrey Galadima

 Story: Yakubu M. Kumo

 The film begins from a television interview with Prof. A.A.
 Hussain (Tijjani Faraga), who is described as one of best scientists in the country whom even the Western superpowers have enticed, but he turned them down.
-Later in the night some assassins visit his residence and asked for his computer password.
-He resolutely refuses, thus they kill his wife and threaten to kill their son.
+Later in the night some assassins visited his residence and asked for his computer password.
+He resolutely refuses.
+Thus they kill his wife and threaten to kill their son.
 He eventually capitulates and tells them, but they murder him, too.
 Upon delivering the password to their hirer, he detonates a bomb implanted in their car to kill them all.
 The bereaved kid, Kamal (Ibrahim Maishinku), is taken by General Hadi (Tahir Fagge), a science-savvy close friend of the deceased Professor.
-He vows to avenge his death, and to look after the child as if he were his.
+He vows to avenge his death and to look after the child as if he were his.

 Another crassly improbable presentation is the ‘computer laboratory’ scene, where the unnamed cast of Yakubu Muhammad dramatically kills his trio colleagues after completing a project.
-Although one of them handed him something that looks like a hard disk, no one can tell what is the cause and effect of that particular incident in the film.
-This is besides the scene’s being apparently cartoonish.
-Other—the copter, Kamal’s flying, etc—scenes also look so artificial.
+Although one of them handed him something that looks like a hard disk, no one can tell what the cause and effect of that particular incident in the film is.
+This is beside the scene’s being apparently cartoonish.
+Other—the copter, Kamal’s flying, etc.—scenes also look so artificial.
 I wonder why the ‘foreign’ director did not use the foreign technology and gadgetry in making these shots less false than they are.

 The sound of the film is yet another big flop.
-On many instances, the dialogue of the characters is inaudible as it is overshadowed by noises, loud playback music or other unwanted, unintelligible sound.
+In many instances, the dialogue of the characters is inaudible as it is overshadowed by noises, loud playback music or other unwanted, unintelligible sound.
 The picture quality, where natural backgrounds are used, is nonetheless good.
-However, the gunshots are very incredible: while sometimes blood is spilled in bulk, not a drop is spilled in other instances.
+However, the gunshots are very incredible: while sometimes blood is spilt in bulk, not a drop is spilt in other instances.

 Muhammad Muhsin Ibrahim,